 “There are many signs and symptoms of visual deficits.
-Adults are better at noticing and verbalizing complaints such as headaches, double vision, and visual discomfort and fatigue.
-Children may more often exhibit signs such as poor recall for reading, body tension and squirming/wiggling while doing near work, covering one eye, and turning his or her head to one side while attempting to read.
+Adults are better at noticing and verbalizing complaints such as headaches, double vision, visual discomfort, and fatigue.
+Children may more often exhibit signs such as poor recall for reading, body tension, and squirming/wiggling while doing near work, covering one eye, and turning his or her head to one side while attempting to read.
 Poor or erratic school engagement, and even sub-par sports performance, may indicate a vision problem.”

 — Dr. Jeremy Shumaker, OD

 To understand if you or your child might have a visual deficit, please visit Rising Star Optometry to take a Visual Skills Symptoms Survey.